Rohitesh-Kumar-Jain/ai-platform-serv/readme.md

 ## Hig Level Design
 <img width="1146" height="611" alt="Screenshot 2026-01-11 at 11 06 27 PM" src="https://github.com/user-attachments/assets/67913470-d5e8-40c3-8856-92210a41cc57" />

+### ai-platform-serv
+* basically a cold-started serverless VM

+So when someone hits site:
+Cloudflare → Backend
+           → backend is asleep
+           → cloud provider boots it
+           → ~40–60 seconds
+           → request finally reaches LLM

+That’s why users see “no response” or timeouts sometimes.

+Your UI is fine.
+Your worker is fine.
+Your backend is just waking up.

 ### Cloudflare Worker

 Security perimeter